aarthi-subramanian/spoiler-detection/README.md

-# spoiler-detection
+# Spoiler Detection in Movie Reviews
-A classifier that detects spoilers in movie reviewers using natural language analytics methods
+An algorithm that detects spoilers from user-generated movie reviews from IMDB.
+This leverages natural language analytics methods including NLP and NLU.
+Original dataset (data collected via IMDB) can be found [here](https://www.kaggle.com/rmisra/imdb-spoiler-dataset).